 David Corwin joined the WGST staff in November 2013.
 He is an alumni of the MAIS in Women and Gender Studies program and the first student to complete a dual degree in MAIS with a concentration in Women and Gender Studies and the MA in English programs.
 David came to Women and Gender Studies as the graduate assistant and as of September 2016 is now the full time program coordinator.
-David markets the courses to students across campus, organizes reading groups for students, supervises the undergraduate student staff, and puts on events for graduate students in order to encourage community between Women and Gender Studies and other departments on campus.
+David markets the courses to students across campus, manages the budget and course scheduling, supervises the student staff, and serves as liasion for other units on campus, and teaches courses in the program.
 His research interests 19th and 20th century British women writers, masculinity and popular culture, men’s friendships, queer masculinities, and contemporary women writers.
 David hopes to work in higher education with his expertise in Women and Gender Studies and is currently a PhD student in the Writing and Rhetoric program here at Mason.

 Lehna Asongwe joined the WGST staff in February 2016.
 She is pursuing a double major in Accounting and Information Systems Operations Management (ISOM), along with a minor in English.
 She was born in Cameroon and is from Fairfax.
 Lehna has a love for poetry, Lianne la Havas, and warm beverages; Tea over coffee except in the mornings.
 She aspires to someday become a French expat while developing a business that promotes black womanhood.
 Lehna loves working in the center because of the people, the books, and the sense of inclusion.
 She strives to implement the center’s sense of inclusion in both her professional and personal life.
 In her free time, Lehna enjoys attending spoken-word events, watching indie films, and attending concerts.

-Najma Mohamud is a junior student of Conflict Analysis and Resolution here at George Mason University.
+Najma Mohamud is a senior student of Conflict Analysis and Resolution here at George Mason University.
 I recently started my position as a Student Assistant at the Women and Gender Studies Department.
 I am passionate about human rights issues around the world, but specifically in East Africa.
-I am also familiar with the political process in the United States, and had the opportunity to intern for a congresswoman last fall.
+I am also familiar with the political process in the United States, and had the opportunity to intern for a congresswoman in the fall of 2015.
 I learned a lot about how women in leadership roles can make a difference and that gave me a new perspective on the importance of gender equality and equal opportunity.
 I hope to work for the United Nations after graduation and continue my mission of helping people.
 I am excited to be on this team and to learn more about women and gender studies.